offongbassey/week3-cloudformation-vpc/README.md

 - **Routing:** Separate route tables for public and private
 - **Compute:** EC2 instances in public and private subnets

-- > See diagrams/vpc-architecture.png and screenshots for details.
+- > See diagrams/vpc-architecture.png and screenshots for details